-Development of Biogas and CHP Projects
+Development of Biogas and industrial CHP Projects

 We are mainly focused on animal manure, dairy and slaughterhouse waste fueled biogas units, where we may also participate as ealry stage investors and co-developers and cooperate with European turnkey providers of anaerobic digestion (AD) plants to minimize construction and operation risk.